 Sounded like an interesting hike so we headed out east along Highway 1A (Bow Valley Trail) from Canmore.
 After about 10 minutes we arrived at the Grotto Pond Day Use Area.

 The first section was frankly not too interesting with a minor climb along a very rocky trail.
-There was an industrial plant off to the left humming along.
-After about 20 minutes we came to an open area with a bench overlooking a former gravel pit, again not too interesting.
+There was an industrial plant off to the left humming along quite loud.
+After about 20 minutes of walking we came to an open area with a bench overlooking a former gravel pit, again not too interesting.

 In one section the canyon widened a bit and we discovered several sets of climbers tackling the canyon walls.
 We also meet a school group; guided tour and many other individual hikers during our visit to this popular trail.

 Grotto Canyon Pictographs